Most of us dream of a fabulous reception for our wedding. We want it to be a memorable party without spending too much.

 Many brides and grooms have to consider whether or not they’re willing to invite fewer guests in order to offer an open bar for those lucky enough to attend.
 Most wedding planners recommend an open bar, if not maybe people’s 1st and 2nd drinks are free, and the rest they pay for themselves.

-What Determines the Price?
+What Determines the Price of the Open Bar?

 Sit with your partner and agree on the price.
 Come up with the bottom line budget of your wedding, which should include the bar services.